furious-pineapple/some-random-project/README.md

 #### MVP

--[] Create site that searches for recipes based on the users search criteria
+- [x] Create site that searches for recipes based on the users search criteria
 - [x] Get API key
 - [x] Create search bar component
 - [x] Create card for search results
 - [x] Add more than one filter option that is optional
+- [x] Add loading icon when we are searching for results

 - [] Add pagination
-- [] Add loading icon when we are searching for results

 - [] When a user selects a recipe, show a more details view of their selection
 - [] Create user account so that user's recipe's can be saved and notes can be added.